-Top of our ‘travels we miss’ list today is festive markets.
+Top of our travel wish list today is festive markets.
 We’d like our cockles warmed by mulled wine and eyes dazzled by Christmas lights, preferably in a Belgian market square or along the canalsides of Amsterdam.
-But alas, Christmas cruises will have to wait until 2021.
 In the meantime, we’re baking up a storm again with Viking’s Stollen recipe, studded with candied fruit and nuts.
 Serve it warm from the oven with butter and jam, then dish up the rest for breakfast the next day toasted with honey.
 Delicious!

 - 6g active dry yeast